davidfoliveira/node-spritz/README.md

 # Hooks

 The available hooks are:
-- #setroute - Called when a route is declared;
+- #setroute - Called when a route is declared (synchronous);
-- #arrive - Right after a request arrives;
+- #arrive - Right after a request arrives (asynchronous);
-- #readheaders - After the headers of a request are read;
+- #readheaders - After the headers of a request are read (asynchronous);
-- #read - After a request is read;
+- #read - After a request is read (asynchronous);
-- #findroute - After finding (or not) the matching route for a request;
+- #findroute - After finding (or not) the matching route for a request (asynchronous);
-- #beforewritehead - Before writing the headers of a response;
+- #beforewritehead - Before writing the headers of a response (asynchronous);
-- #beforewritedata - Bebore writing the content of a response;
+- #beforewritedata - Bebore writing the content of a response (asynchronous);
-- #beforefinish - Before finishing to handle a request and sending its response;
+- #beforefinish - Before finishing to handle a request and sending its response (asynchronous);
-- #finish - After finishing to handle a request and sending its response;
+- #finish - After finishing to handle a request and sending its response (asynchronous).

-Hooks declared in UPPERCASE (i.e.: `#SETROUTE`) via `spritz.on()` will be declared as global hooks and will be used in every spritz server instance.
+Hooks declared in UPPERCASE (i.e.: `#SETROUTE`) via `spritz.on()` will be declared as global and will be used in every spritz server instance.

 # Basic authentication

-Basic authentication support is supported as a built-in feature.
-Authentication rules can be specified either via `spritz.auth('/some_route', someRule)` or `spritz.on('/some_route', {auth: someRule})`.
+Basic authentication is supported as a built-in feature.
+Authentication rules can be specified either via `spritz.auth('/some_route', someRule)` or `spritz.on('/some_route', {auth: someRule}, ...)`.

-An authentication rule should always contain a `real` property and also either a username/password pair or a `check` function which is responsible to verify if the supplied user/pass pair is valid.
+An authentication rule should always contain a `realm` property and either a username/password pair or a `check` function which is responsible to verify if the supplied user/pass pair is valid.

 Examples of authentication rules: